-Diallo done: The six players Man Utd have signed from Serie A since 2000
+Ronaldo next: The 7 players Man Utd have signed from Serie A since 2000

-Manchester United have completed the signing of Atalanta’s Amad Diallo, with the 18-year-old becoming the seventh player the Red Devils have signed from the Italian top flight.
+Juventus’ Cristiano Ronaldo is set to complete a shock return to Manchester United, with the 36-year-old becoming the eighth player the Red Devils have signed from the Italian top flight.

-We’ve taken a look at the last six players they have signed from Serie A to see how their imports from Italy have generally fared.
+We’ve taken a look at the last seven players they have signed from Serie A to see how their imports from Italy have generally fared.

 Note: we’ve not included players initially signed for the youth team, so Davide Petrucci and Federico Macheda miss out.
 Sorry.

 Despite only making four Serie A appearances for Atalanta, Amad did enough to convince United to pay an initial £19million for his services.

 After completing the move in January 2021, he initially played for the reserves before scoring one goal in eight first-team appearances.

 The 19-year-old now looks set for a season away on loan and has been heavily linked with Eredivisie outfit Feyenoord.

 Official: Amad’s brilliant header against AC Milan has won #mufc‘s March Goal of the Month award!